Solvro/mobile-topwr/README.md

 # topwr

-New Flutter project in KN Solvro, introducing ToPWR in Flutter
+New Flutter project in KN Solvro, introducing ToPWR in Flutter.
+Great project!

 ## Getting Started